yuliacl/GermEval2025-Flausch-Erkennung/index.md

 We will provide the participants with annotated training (and development) and unlabeled test datasets containing complete written, German language comment threads under YouTube videos posted by different content creators.
 The content creators and communities vary in topic, style, age group, etc.
 The training and test datasets do not overlap in terms of YouTube videos.
 Furthermore, the test dataset mostly contains (comments on) videos from content creators that are different from those in the training dataset.
 The communities commenting on these videos can therefore be expected to differ.

 **The data is hosted on OSF and can be accessed per request via this [Link](https://osf.io/4g8zb/).**

-**Participants will submit their system outputs on Codabench.
-The link will be provided on this webpage in due time.**

 #### Sample Data